Exchange 2013 end of support roadmap

 - Users don't need to set up a new Outlook profile on most of their devices, although some older Android phones might need a new profile.
 Users won't need to redownload their email.

-If your organization chooses to migrate mailboxes to Microsoft 365 but plans to keep Azure AD Connect to manage user accounts in Active Directory, you need to keep at least one Exchange server on-premises.
+If your organization chooses to migrate mailboxes to Microsoft 365 but plans to keep Microsoft Entra Connect to manage user accounts in Active Directory, you need to keep at least one Exchange server on-premises.
 If all Exchange servers are removed, you won't be able to make changes to Exchange recipients.
 This is because the source of authority is Active Directory and changes need to be made there.

 If a full hybrid migration sounds right for you, see the following helpful resources:

 - Exchange Deployment Assistant

 - Hybrid Configuration wizard